d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-pooling.md

 plot(x_train, y_train, x_val, y_val, kernels, names, attention=True)
 ```

-The visualization clearly shows why the estimages for Gaussian, Boxcar, and Epanechikov are very similar: after all, they are derived from very similar attention weights, despite the different functional form of the kernel.
+The visualization clearly shows why the estimates for Gaussian, Boxcar, and Epanechikov are very similar: after all, they are derived from very similar attention weights, despite the different functional form of the kernel.
 This raises the question as to whether this is always the case.

 ## [**Adapting Attention Pooling**]